-I’ve seen some recipes for French toast muffins that use the flavor concept of French toast as a guide, but these gems are actually like muffin-shaped French toast – genius!
+This recipe with photo was shared with us by the Georgia Pecan Commission.
+I’ve seen some recipes for French toast muffins that use the flavor concept of French toast as a guide.
+But these genius gems are actually like muffin-shaped French toast!

 Some brands of cinnamon raisin bread do contain dairy, so be sure to read the label carefully.
 My personal favorites are Rudi’s Organic Cinnamon Raisin Bread or Rudi’s Gluten-Free Cinnamon Raisin Bread (yes, these muffins can easily be gluten-free, too!).
 However, at last check, there were dairy ingredient-free cinnamon raisin bread varieties from Oroweat (also labeled as Arnold or Brownberry bread), Thomas, Canyon Bakehouse (also gluten-free), Nature’s Own, Food for Life, and French Meadow Bakery, just to name a few.
 I believe Rudi’s Organic also sells under the brands of Matthew’s All Natural, The Baker, and Vermont Bread Company.

 - 16 slices (about 14 ounces) cinnamon raisin bread (see my notes in the article above for dairy-free and even gluten-free options)

 - 2 large eggs

 - 1 cup plain or unsweetened dairy-free milk beverage

 - ¼ cup brown sugar or coconut sugar

 - 8 tablespoons prepared apple butter

 - Powdered sugar